timjbruce/reinvent_cvra_bootcamp/AlexaSkill/README.md

 nvm install v8.1.0

 ```
 ------

-// todo: update main instructions to clone the git repo locally into cloud9

 ### 3.1 Obtain an App_id and App_code from the HERE dveeloper site
 Head over to https://aws.amazon.com/marketplace/pp/B07JPLG9SR, establish a freemium account, and